- Procedure GMP::Solver::InitializeEnvironment(solver, computeserver, password, priority, timeout, logfile)

 This procedure can be used in combination with a normal solve statement.

-If the computeserver argument is not specified then the compute server must be specified via a Gurobi client license key file.
+If the computeserver argument is not specified then the compute server must be specified via a Gurobi client license key file, or using the procedure

 A job with priority 100 runs immediately, bypassing the job queue and ignoring the job limit on the server.
 You should exercise caution with priority 100 jobs, since they can severely overload a server, which can cause jobs to fail, and in extreme cases can cause the server to crash.